numaproj/numaflow/docs/quick-start.md

 2022/08/25 23:59:39 (out) {"Data":"jk4nN/a7Dhc=","Createdts":1661471978707963534}
 ```

 Numaflow also comes with a built-in user interface.
 To port forward the UI, run the following command.

+**NOTE**: Please install the metrics server if your local Kubernetes cluster does not bring it by default (e.g., Kind).
+Without the [metrics-server](https://github.com/kubernetes-sigs/metrics-server), you will not be able to see the pods in
+the UI.
+You can follow the [metrics-server instruction](./development/development.md#metrics-server).

 ```shell
 # Port forward the UI to https://localhost:8443/